jaljo/articles/text-editor/text-editor-002-en-proofing.md

 This brings us to the `sanitization` step, where we replace any rendered representation of complex inserted media by their embed markup.
 To do so, we have to keep the embed markup of the media in the application state.
-We also have to identify to which embed markup is correponding the rendered representation (e.g. for tweets, we're using the tweet id to make this matching).
+We also have to identify to which embed markup is corresponding the rendered representation (e.g. for tweets, we're using the tweet id to make this matching).